MarlonPlease/Exploring-Data-Analysis-on-Power-Outages/README.md

 ***Question Identification***

+Upon looking at the dataset, we noticed that we wanted to predict the severity (in terms of duration,) of a major power outage; with that question in mind we formed a Null and Alternative hypothesis.
+This is a multivariable classification problem.
+For the metric, we decided on using 'accuracy'.
+In this scenario, where the risk of false positives and false negatives is approximately equal, accuracy would be the preferred metric.
+Accuracy measures the overall correctness of the predictions by considering both true positives and true negatives.

 Null hypothesis: Our model is fair.
 Its precision for years before and after 2010 are roughly the same, and any differences are due to random chance.